Types of Identity Theft Protection

 Image via Wikipedia

-Here are a few options that may help you decide which alternative provides the most value and best fits your needs;
+Here are a few options that may help you decide which (if any) of today's anti-fraud alternatives can best fit your needs;

 There are two types of fraud alerts: an initial alert, and an extended alert.

-* An initial alert stays on your credit report for at least 90 days.
+* An initial fraud alert stays on your credit report for at least 90 days.
 You may ask that an initial fraud alert be placed on your credit report if you suspect you have been, or are about to be, a victim of identity theft.
 An initial alert is appropriate if your wallet has been stolen or if you've been taken in by a "phishing" scam.
-When you place an initial fraud alert on your credit report, you're entitled to one free credit report from each of the three nationwide consumer reporting companies.
+With an initial fraud alert, potential creditors must use what the law refers to as "reasonable policies and procedures" to verify your identity before issuing credit in your name.
+However, the steps potential creditors take to verify your identity may not always alert them that the applicant is not you.
+When you place an initial fraud alert on your credit report, you're entitled to order one free credit report from each of the three nationwide consumer reporting companies, and, if you ask, only the last four digits of your Social Security number will appear on your credit reports.

-* An extended alert stays on your credit report for seven years.
-You can have an extended alert placed on your credit report if you've been a victim of identity theft and you provide the consumer reporting company with an "identity theft report."
+* An extended fraud alert stays on your credit report for seven years.
+You can have an extended alert placed on your credit report if you've been a victim of identity theft and you provide the consumer reporting company with an Identity Theft Report.
+An automated Identity Theft Report, such as the printed ID Theft Complaint available from this Web site, should be sufficient to obtain an extended fraud alert.
+With an extended fraud alert, potential creditors must actually contact you, or meet with you in person, before they issue you credit.
 When you place an extended alert on your credit report, you're entitled to two free credit reports within twelve months from each of the three nationwide consumer reporting companies.
 In addition, the consumer reporting companies will remove your name from marketing lists for pre-screened credit offers for five years unless you ask them to put your name back on the list before then.

 A credit freeze is different from a fraud alert in a number of ways.
 A freeze generally stops all access to your credit report, while a fraud alert permits creditors to get your report as long as they take steps to verify your identity.